jrc03c/js-math-tools/readme.md

+# Introduction

-This is a little library of math tools for JS.
+**js-math-tools** is a little library of (you guessed it) math tools for JS.
 It was built completely from scratch and has no other dependencies.

 # Installation